The log minimal model program for K\"ahler $3$-folds: The minimal model program for uniruled pairs

 \section{The minimal model program for uniruled pairs}

 In this section we will consider the minimal model program for non-pseudo-effective dlt compact K\"ahler $3$-fold pairs $(X,B)$.
-Since $K_X+B$ is not pseudo-effective, neither is $K_X$ and hence the MRC fibration $X\dasharrow Z$ is non-trivial (see e.g. \cite[Introduction]{HP15}). {Let $\nu:X'\to X$ be any resolution, then since $(X,B)$ is dlt, the fibers of $\nu$ are rationally connected} (see Proposition \ref{p-rccres}) and hence $X'\dasharrow Z$ is the MRC fibration of $X'$.
-Recall that if $\dim Z \leq 1$, then $X$ is projective by Lemma \ref{l-proj}.
-Since the projective case is well understood, we will focus on the case where $\dim Z=2$.
+Since $K_X+B$ is not pseudo-effective, neither is $K_X$ and hence the MRC fibration $X\dasharrow Z$ is non-trivial (see e.g. \cite[Introduction]{HP15}). {Let $\nu:X'\to X$ be any resolution, then since $(X,B)$ is dlt, the fibers of $\nu$ are rationally chain connected} (see Proposition \ref{p-rccres}) and hence $X'\dasharrow Z$ is the MRC fibration of $X'$.
+Recall that if $\dim Z \leq 1$, then by Lemma \ref{l-proj}, $X$ is projective and $H^2(X,\OO _X)=0$.
+Since this case is well understood, we will focus on the case where $\dim Z=2$.
 Note that by \cite[Remark 3.2]{HP15}, $Z$ is not uniruled and hence $K_Z$ is pseudo-effective.
 Moreover, from Definition \ref{def:lots-of-definitions}\ref{item:c-manifolds} it follows that $Z$ is in Fujiki's class $\mcC$.
-Then replacing $Z$ by a resolution of singularities we may assume that $Z$ is a smooth compact complex surface in Fujiki's class $\mcC$, and hence by \cite[Proposition 2, page 104]{Fuj83}, $Z$ is K\"ahler.
+Then replacing $Z$ by a resolution of singularities we may assume that $Z$ is a smooth compact complex surface in Fujiki's class $\mcC$, and hence by \cite[Remark 1.1, page 236]{Fuj83}, $Z$ is K\"ahler.